Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Introduction

 \section{Introduction}

-Compared with a traditional communication network, a wireless ad hoc network has the advantage of not requiring any infrastructure, such as base stations and WiFi routers; this is a great benefit when operating sensor networks, vehicle networks, or networks in disaster areas.
+A wireless ad hoc network is a decentralized wireless network.
+Compared with a traditional communication network, it has the advantage of not requiring any infrastructure, such as base stations and WiFi routers; this is a great benefit when operating sensor networks, vehicle networks, or networks in disaster areas.
 However, for efficient operation of a wireless ad hoc network, we have to overcome many technical challenges.
 One of these is to reduce the redundant communication caused by flooding messages.
-Since it is difficult to maintain information over an entire wireless ad hoc network, when a message is sent from one node to another, it is common practice to flood the message to all nodes in the network.
-This uses more power than is necessary, and lowers the efficiency of the network.

-A typical solution to the inefficiency due to flooding is to construct a \emph{virtual backbone network}, as follows: we choose several backbone nodes from the network, and then we construct a subnetwork that comprises only these backbone nodes.
+A typical solution for this task is to construct a \emph{virtual backbone network}, as follows: we choose several backbone nodes from the network, and then we construct a subnetwork that comprises only these backbone nodes.
 When a message arrives, first, it is delivered to a backbone node, next, it is flooded to all the backbone nodes via the virtual backbone network, and finally, the destination node receives the message from an adjacent backbone node.
-This improves energy efficiency more as the virtual backbone network is smaller.
-However, it is also important that the virtual backbone network be fault tolerant.
+This reduces redundancy more as the virtual backbone network is smaller.
+However, it is also important that the virtual backbone network is fault tolerant.

 Developing algorithms for constructing a virtual backbone network is an active area of research.
 A promising approach is to formulate a virtual backbone network as a \emph{connected dominating set} (CDS), and to consider an algorithm for finding a minimum cardinality or a minimum weight CDS.
 For an undirected graph with a node set $V$, a CDS is defined as a subset $S$ of $V$ such that each node in $V \setminus S$ is adjacent to at least one node in $S$, and $S$ induces a connected subgraph.
-This approach has gained in popularity, and many proposals have been published.
+This approach has gained in popularity, and many papers have been published~~\cite{AmbuhlEMN06,ChengHLWD03,GuhaK98,GuhaK99,MaratheBHRR95,ZouLGW09}.
 It is typically assumed that the input graph is a unit disk graph, which is a natural choice for modeling a wireless network.
 Since the problem of finding the minimum cardinality CDS is NP-hard even for unit disk graphs~\cite{ClarkCJ90}, some studies have considered approximation algorithms.